Ballen7/sJSON/README.md

 # sJSON
-A simple to use JSON creator with no dynamic allocation.
+A simple to use NULL terminated JSON creator with no dynamic allocation.
 Only supports the following types:
 * string
 * unsigned integers
 * boolean